 Table of Contents

-Edinburgh is a popular destination for tourists, with over 2.2 million people visiting the Scottish capital each year.
+Edinburgh is a popular tourist destination, with over 2.2 million people visiting the Scottish capital yearly.

 It's also the third most popular destination in the UK for Airbnb hosts, behind London and Manchester.
-The city has hosted several major sporting events since its inception as an urban settlement in around 1000 AD--including two Commonwealth Games (1986 and 2014) and was selected as one of six candidate cities by FIFA to host Euro 2020 matches before losing out to London.
+The city has hosted several major sporting events since its inception as an urban settlement in around 1000 AD--including two Commonwealth Games (1986 and 2014).
+FIFA selected it as one of six candidate cities to host Euro 2020 matches before losing out to London.

 In addition to its history as an important trade centre between England and Scotland during medieval times (when it was known as 'Auld Reekie'), Edinburgh Airport recently announced plans to expand its terminal building so that it can accommodate increased passenger numbers resulting from expansion at nearby Glasgow Airport which opened earlier this year following six years' construction work costing £1bn ($1.2bn).